geoffrey-young/pika-filament-buffer/README.md

 these m2x8 hex cap self threading screws [from amazon](https://www.amazon.com/gp/product/B00YBMRAH4) are really handy, both for this and other voron projects, like klicky.  m2x10 will also work in current buffer versions if those are easier to find.

 [![screws](./images/screws-thumb.png)](./images/screws.png)

+## printing

+a few things to note when printing...

+- **the models already oriented for optimal printing**.  no parts have included supports to remove, nor are supports necessary for any part.  if there are overhangs that need support the part is oriented incorrectly.
+- due to bending of large parts, you want to **print the bottoms flat so that the latch fit is tight** - you'll only be able to print 1 or two of these at a time.
+- conversely, **the tops are designed to be printed upright**, so go ahead and fill your plate.  if you care about a good looking bottom overhang, keep your exterior perimeter fans at 100% and engage them starting on layer 2.
+- I used 20% infill on the tops and bottoms in order to keep parts light and plastic use down.  **ymmv**.
+- I would suggest printing the latches and bracket using standard voron parameters (40% infill, .2mm layers, 4 perimeters) for added strength.
+- the screen with the posts works best with higher temps and lower fan to keep the layers as strong as possible.  early versions had thinner posts, but the current version is a bit more rigid and should be less problematic.
+- consider using setting `only_one_perimeter_first_layer` to `true` for the screens, which helps the first layer be a little more sane.  well, in superslicer, anyway.

+I printed mine in ABS, and most people do the same.
+PLA should be fine, but ymmv...

 ## assembly